holistudio/goingup/class_definitions.md

 ### Properties

  - `ID`: also the floor level. `ID=0` is the ground floor/lobby.
+ - `floor_above`: points to the Floor object above this floor. `None` if it's the top floor.
+ - `floor_below`: points to the Floor object below this floor. `None` for the ground floor.
  - `occupants`: a dynamic list of Agents on that particular floor
  - `button_state`: `{"up_button", "down_button"}`: dictionary of booleans showing whether up/down buttons are activated or not